danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

     Multiple R-squared:  0.3151,    Adjusted R-squared:  0.2974
     F-statistic: 17.79 on 3 and 116 DF,  p-value: 1.448e-09

-The first thing you might notice is that the *F*-statistic and the *p*-value are the same in both models.
+The first thing you might notice is that the $F$-statistic and the $p$-value are the same in both models.

 ``` r
 ref_mean <- data |>